 Whatever type of tourist you are, you can visit Barcelona in a very different and original way through an enigmas game for visitors and locals.

 Discover Gràcia Village from the 20th Century from the point of view of a young girl that tours the most indispensable places from Gràcia.
 You will visit spots only the local people know that are not tourist attractions.
-“Revolucionaria and modernist Gràcia” free city game is waiting for you in Enigmas Tour app.
+“Revolucionaria and modernist Gràcia” challenge is waiting for you in Enigmas Tour app.